Asthma, pregnancy and breastfeeding

 How will my asthma affect my labour?

 Taking asthma medicines during pregnancy does not delay or lengthen delivery time.
+Having well-controlled asthma reduces the risk of premature delivery.
 Talk to your doctor before your labour about how your asthma may affect the delivery, and ask them to advise other medical staff of your special needs.

 Pain relieving drugs are available for use by women with asthma during labour and your options for pain management can be discussed with your doctor.

-Is it safe to breast feed while taking my asthma medicines?
+Is it safe to take asthma medicines while breastfeeding?

 Will my child have asthma too?

-The cause of asthma remains unknown, although there is an increased risk of a child developing asthma if he or she has a parent or brother or sister who has asthma.
+The cause of asthma remains unknown, although there is an increased risk of a child developing asthma if he or she has a parent who has asthma.
+The World Health Organization says roughly half of asthma is due to genetics and half to environmental factors.

 Asthma and wheezing in babies